OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp3.md

 - PSJF: 20%
 - Report: 20%
 1. Explain how you implement 3 syscalls.
 (9%)
 2. When you switch to the `thrdstop_handler`, what context do you store?
-Is it redundant to store all callee and caller registers?
-(6%)
+Is it redundant to store all callee and caller registers? <strong>UPDATE: Need to explain your reason</strong>(6%)
 3. Take a look at `struct context` in `/kernel/proc.h`.
 In context switching for processes, why does it only save callee registers and the ra register?
 (5%)

 # How to submit